Black War: Surrender in the settled districts

 In June, Robinson and a party of Aboriginal negotiators set off to locate a resistance group led by Umarrah which had conducted a series of raids killing several colonists.
-The public mood, however, swung further against Arthur's conciliatory approach after an Aboriginal group led by Montpelliatta conducted further raids in the Great Western Tiers culminating in the death of two prominent settlers in August.
+The public mood swung further against Arthur's conciliatory approach after an Aboriginal group led by Montpelliatta conducted further raids in the Great Western Tiers culminating in the death of two prominent settlers in August.
 The Launceston Advertiser declared that only "utter annihilation" could subdue the Aboriginal people.

 Several weeks later, an Aboriginal group robbed huts at Great Swansea and, in late October, 100 armed settlers formed a cordon across the narrow part of Freycinet Peninsula in an attempt to capture several dozen Aboriginal people who had entered the peninsula.
 The cordon was abandoned four days later after the Aboriginal people slipped through and escaped at night.

 Robinson's efforts at conciliation were more successful.
 In September, he and Mannalargenna persuaded Umarrah and his group to suspend hostilities.
 The following month, Robinson and Mannalargenna met Arthur to discuss the terms of a surrender.
 Robinson, Mannalargenna and Umarrah then set off for the interior to locate and negotiate with the remaining hostile Big River and Oyster Bay groups.
 On 31 December, they made contact with a party of 26 Big River and Oyster Bay people led by Montpelliatta and Tongerlongeter.
 Umarrah's wife, Woolaytopinnyer, persuaded them to surrender.